What a Tree Preservation order is

 The main effect of an order is to prohibit the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of trees without the permission of the local authority.

 In Brighton & Hove, hundreds of trees are protected by such orders.
-To find out whether a tree is protected please send an email to firstname.lastname@example.org.
+Complete our parks contact form to find out whether a tree is protected.

-According to the Town and Country Planning Trees regulations, a new standard form for applications must be used for consent to work on trees under a Tree Preservation Order.
+According to The Town and Country Planning (Tree Preservation)(England) Regulations 2012, a new standard form for applications must be used for consent to work on trees under a Tree Preservation Order.
 The changes also streamline the process for dealing with appeals against tree preservation order application decisions.

-Although there are no changes to the way conservation area notifications are submitted (either by using the form as mentioned above, or by letter), the same information is required as in the Tree Preservation Order application form.
+Although there are no changes to the way conservation area notifications are submitted, the same information is required as in the Tree Preservation Order application.

-If there are trees which you think should be protected or if you have seen work being carried out on a protected tree and want to know if the owner has permission, please send an email to the Arboricultural Service on email@example.com.
+- if you've seen work being carried out on a protected tree and want to know if the owner has permission

 Trees in Conservation Areas